 Academic courses with a service-learning component can be designated with an S suffix through CAPA, UGA’s online course approval system (e.g., AESC 2990S).
 The course approval process can be used to revise existing courses or propose new courses by designating the “S” suffix, and by providing evidence of service-learning best practices (reflection, engagement with community-identified areas of need, application of course content) in the Course Objectives and/or Topical Outline section of the course approval form.

 The “S” suffix was developed by the Service-Learning Curriculum Committee in 2007-08 and approved in Spring 2008 by the University Curriculum Committee.
+Updates to the S suffix language were approved by the Universityg Curriculum Committee in January 2022, and are now reflected in CAPA, as follows:

-As of 2017, nearly 200 courses have received this designation.
-See the S-designated courses approved to date in the UGA Bulletin, at http://bulletin.uga.edu/CoursesAdvSearchBySuffix.aspx.
-Additionally, some colleges have links to their service-learning course offerings on their websites (FACS, College of Environment and Design, College of Agriculture and Environmental Services,School of Social Work, and Warnell School of Forestry and Natural Resources.
+Additionally, some colleges have links to their service-learning course offerings on their websites (FACS, College of Environment and Design, College of Agriculture and Environmental Services,School of Social Work, and Warnell School of Forestry and Natural Resources).